WiiW337/monkeesbandweb/README.md

 ## Technologies Used
 Technologies i used on this website is listed as below:
-- HTML5 - The body structure of website is wrote by HTML5
+- HTML5 - The create the structure & layout of website.
-- CSS - The website is style by css
+- CSS - Style the website to make more interesting.
 - jQuery - To make the navbar work
 - Popper.js - To make the navbar work
 - Bootstrap - Grid system of bootstrap make the job don easily, & some useful classes from bootstrap also help alot.